 ALAC teams and the Ministry of SAFRON continue to take proactive steps to mitigate the risk of detention, including enhanced advocacy, pre-emptively intervening at police stations to prevent arrests and enhancing the response capacity of partners.
-UNHCR has developed and disseminated additional awareness raising material on legal assistance programs available for refugees (ALAC posters, brochures & use of social media).
+UN-HCR has developed and disseminated additional awareness raising material on legal assistance programs available for refugees (ALAC posters, brochures & use of social media).
+Arrest and detention of persons of concern decreased by 29% in the month of March 2018 as compared to the month of February 2018.
+Additionally, 75% decrease has been observed in the month of March 2018 in comparison with the arrest and detention figures of March 2017.
+The extension in the validity of PoR card until 30 June 2018 was announced in February 2018.
+However, the actual notification has been issued on 20 March which has been timely and widely circulated to the LEAs and refugee communities by UNHCR and partners.